victoroalvarez/shell-aware/README.md

 * $HOME denotes the /home/myuser/ directory on a system.

 ## Install Packages List on Debian
+Note: I currently use Arch Linux instead of Debian.
 Theres a list of required packages within the packages list directory.
 These packages are installed on Debian with the following command.

 ```